Congratulations on the weight loss! You can definitely see a difference in your face. Way to go!

 I know I've been lazy about the food porn pics.
 Honestly, a lot of things I've been eating lately haven't looked that great, though they did taste good.
 The beef bourguignon, for example, kinda looks like poo.
 Today for lunch I had some of my homemade chorizo with 4 medium boiled eggs mashed up.
 Really yummy, but not very pretty.

 I've been telling my family about primal.
 I think they think I'm slightly crazy.
-My sister is a nurse, and she's way more obese than I was when I started losing weight.
-She also has a host of health issues.
-Her diet is shocking.
-Hey, my diet was pretty shocking.
-But for ME to be shocked by what she ate ... that's impressive in its own twisted way.
-Well, she's been supportive in that she's happy I feel better, but she wanted to know how it is different from Atkins, and what about gout and kidney stones (she heard that people on Atkins get them).
+My sister is a nurse, and she can stand to lose a fair amount of weight.
+She's been supportive in that she's happy I feel better, but she wanted to know how it is different from Atkins, and what about gout and kidney stones (she heard that people on Atkins get them).
 So I sent her some links.

-I was thinking, though, that you are 49 years old, morbidly obese, get zero exercise, drink 6 - 10 diet sodas a day (plus loads of tea with sweet'n'low), pig out on everything (mostly industrially processed frankenfoods), eat decadent desserts all the time, are pre-diabetic with some other significant health problems, and you're concerned about gout and kidney stones?
-What?
-That's like complaining that you might twist your ankle jumping out of the way of a truck headed straight for you.
+With her weight and growing health problems, gout and kidney stones should be the least of her worries.
+To me, that's like complaining that you might twist your ankle jumping out of the way of a truck headed straight for you.
 Even though I think that primal won't increase the risk of gout or kidney stones (especially if you stay hydrated), even if it did increase the risk, it is still so worth it for all the benefits.